Group-6b-CEN3031/Doodle-Write/README.md

 [References](https://github.com/Group-6b-CEN3031/Doodlewrite/network/dependencies)

 ### Implemented Features
-- #### `Home Page`
+- #### `Landing Page`
 	- A page with general information about the clients product.
-- #### `Media Page`
-	- ?
-- #### `Testimonial Page`
-	- A page featuring testimonials received from  previous customers.
-Information retrieved from database.
-- #### `Contact Us Page`
-	- A page that allows a user to contact the client.
-Contains text fields and uses an API to send an email to containing the provided information to the client.
+Includes the following sectons: Media, Testimonials, and Contact Us.
 - #### `Shop Page`
 	- A page the presents the clients product in a card format.
 Information retrieved from database.
 - #### `Header`
-	- A page header that includes links to other pages within the website and the cart component.
+	- A page header that scrolls to different portions of the home page or redirects to the shop.
 - #### `Foot`
 	- A page footer that includes social media links.
 - #### `Cart`